UTogether2020: A Roadmap for the University of Toronto

 The University of Toronto is implementing a caretaking strategy that involves increased frequency of cleaning of shared public spaces.
 Hand sanitizer stations and wipe dispensers will be added to many high-traffic, high-use areas, such as libraries, classrooms and shared office spaces.
 The University has also implemented a heating, ventilation, and air-conditioning strategy to help maintain a safe indoor environment.

 Workplace measures will be put in place for employees, including staggered shifts and flexible work arrangements to reduce the risk of transmission.
+The Division of HR & Equity’s HR & Equity COVID-19 Main page includes a range of resources, such as a Best Practices for Managing Remotely (Guideline) and a Temporary Special Telecommuting Work Arrangements Guideline.
 Physical distancing requirements in offices, labs and common spaces will be applied.
-The University’s EHS office has procedures in place in the event of probable or confirmed COVID-19 cases.

-You can read more information about the University’s plans for a safe return to workplace operations in fall 2020.
+You can read more information about the University’s plans for a safe return to workplace operations and protocols in place to respond to cases on campus this Fall.

-Teaching and learning activities are not expected to be fully back to normal by September.
+The majority of teaching and learning activities will continue to be offered remotely.
 We recognize the value of on-campus and face-to-face instruction, as conditions allow.
 But we also recognize that limitations may be imposed by public health officials as physical distancing and travel restrictions continue into the Fall.
-Accordingly, plans are being developed for a Fall term that mixes smaller, on-campus seminars, labs, and experiential learning with larger online and remote courses and lectures.

 We will continue to draw on our faculty members’ expertise in online teaching models to ensure the high-quality learning experience expected of a U of T education.
 We will also prioritize on-campus activities to the extent they are possible.
-Further details will be available over the summer.
-Much still remains uncertain, but we are committed to providing a University of Toronto education that continues to be defined by intellectual stimulation, rigour, collaboration, and discovery.
+We are committed to providing a University of Toronto education that continues to be defined by intellectual stimulation, rigour, collaboration, and discovery.

 During the initial phase of the crisis, most on-campus research operations and labs were safely closed down, with the exception of some critical time-sensitive and COVID-19 research.
 We supported a range of fabrication and manufacturing efforts across the three campuses (e.g., 3-D printing, N95 mask testing, etc.); launched a COVID-19 Action Fund and Institutional Strategic Initiatives (ISI) to coordinate and provide approximately $9 million in funding for 36 pandemic-related research projects; maintained relations with our hospital partners; and developed a website to collect and promote COVID-19 volunteer opportunities.

-We are planning to restart research activities in compliance with public health directives and guidelines, and institutional considerations.
-A Principles for Research Recovery and Adaptation document is available and includes guidance on which research activities will be phased in first.
+We have begun to re-open those research labs that were previously closed, following a process that complies with public health directives and follows institutional principles and guidelines.
+A Principles for Research Recovery and Adaptation document is available and includes guidance on which research activities were phased in first.
 Accompanying the Principles are two companions: (1) Approach for Research Recovery and Adaptation – which outlines the process and risk assessment considerations for gradual and controlled research recovery and adaption on- and off-campus and (2) COVID-19 Guideline for Reopening Research which provides strategies and the University’s requirements for making research spaces ready for re-entry or increased occupancy.

 The COVID-19 pandemic has reminded us of the importance of building an understanding, caring community.
 Since March, we have been working hard to protect the health and well-being of all members of our community.
 We have ensured that our students completed their term.
 We have provided accommodation to those students unable to return home, and we launched emergency bursary funds for those students in need of help due to the pandemic.
 For the city and public at large, we continued to conduct critical research focused on COVID-19 and supported a range of fabrication and manufacturing efforts for PPE.

-As we move toward a Fall return, all U of T residences will remain open.
-Our residences will be operated according to principles we have developed with our divisional and College leaders and in line with public health requirements.
-These have included and will likely continue to require reduced numbers of students in residence, limits to gathering sizes and the use of common spaces, and changes to the way food service is delivered.
+U of T residences remain open and are operating according to principles we have developed with our divisional and College leaders and in line with public health requirements.
+These include reduced numbers of students in residence, limits to gathering sizes and the use of common spaces, and changes to the way food service is delivered.

 We recognize that the student experience is a critical element of life on our campuses.
 For incoming students, orientation and transition programs and events are critical to student success and community-building at U of T. We want to ensure that all students have access to orientation activities regardless of their location and to offer a guide for divisions and student organizations as they coordinate their own orientation events.